 Baker, Macy and other experts suspect that, ultimately, there will be more than one explanation for the mRNA vaccine reactions.
 Consider as well: those experiencing reactions have reported a variety of different allergy histories – for instance, one has a biologic drug allergy, another a food allergy.
 (There are no food proteins in these vaccines.)
 Yet others who reacted report no prior allergies at all.

 On Dec.
 30, the CDC updated its vaccine guidance and advised that people who have had an allergic reaction to either PEG or polysorbate to not get vaccinated.
 Polysorbate is not contained in either the Moderna or Pfizer vaccine, but the chemicals can cross-react.

 For those with a history of anaphylaxis to any cause, the CDC says vaccine providers should observe patients for 30 minutes after vaccination.
 All others are to be monitored for 15 minutes.

-The Johnson & Johnson and AstraZeneca COVID-19 vaccines, which have not yet been approved in the United States, contain polysorbate.
-With the mRNA vaccines, the new Mass General-led study recommends skin testing people who have had a severe reaction to PEG in the past.
+The Johnson & Johnson COVID-19 vaccine, more recently approved In the U.S. and Canada, contains polysorbate.
+So does the U.K.-made AstraZeneca coronavirus vaccine (not yet approved in the U.S.).
+With the mRNA vaccines, the Mass General-led study recommends skin testing people who have had a severe reaction to PEG in the past.